By Mark Nichol

 What’s Good About It?

-Mainly though, driving the 500 comes with a sense of old school charm.
-It’s so small, so dinky, that it’s perfect for town driving.
-Its tight turning circle, super-light steering and miniscule dimensions make it easy to park and manoeuvre, and the latest 1.0-litre three-cylinder petrol ‘hybrid’ model (we’ll come to why we’ve used the quotation marks shortly) is both economical and characterful.
+Driving the 500 comes with a sense of old-school charm.
+It’s so small, so dinky, that it’s perfect for town and city driving (It's one of our top 10 city cars).
+Its tight turning circle, super-light steering and miniscule dimensions make it easy to park and manoeuvre, and the latest 1.0-litre 3-cylinder petrol ‘hybrid’ model - the only available engine now - is both economical and characterful.
 You’ll get a good 50mpg around the doors, which by any standard is great.

 What Could Be Better?